UNIPER SE

 – Purchase electricity and additional certificates of origin to achieve green electricity

-– Power purchase agreements (PPA) for direct purchases of green electricity,
+– Power purchase agreements (PPA) for direct purchases of green electricity, including on a long-term basis and at fixed prices

 – Use of the organization’s own available space and self-produced energy.
 This often involves a solution in which energy suppliers such as Uniper structure the renewable generation volumes for the customer so that supply equals demand